GTM Hiring Signal Scraper avatar

 GTM Hiring Signal Scraper

 Detect companies actively hiring GTM teams.
 Scrapes Greenhouse, Lever, Ashby, Workday, and Rippling for Sales, RevOps, and Growth roles.
-Tracks velocity and role changes across runs.
-Flat output built for Clay enrichment columns.
-Pay per result.
+Flat JSON with role counts and velocity signals.
+Built for Clay enrichment columns.
+MCP-ready for Claude Desktop, Cursor, and AI agents.

 Pricing